 We appreciate the concerns of the public and recognise that many may have questions about the use of animals in research work funded by DRWF.
-The literature from many anti-vivisection organisations is often both emotive and shocking, but it is also misleading in parts and does not present an accurate picture of medical research in the UK today.

 Every grant application received by DRWF is checked carefully and goes through a rigorous peer review procedure.
 Researchers’ work must be based on a clear set of principles: to REDUCE the number of animals used, REPLACE experiments with non-animal alternatives and to REFINE the care and attention of animals - in line with the '3R' agenda.